Opentaste/bombolone/readme.md

 ## Overview

-Sometimes you simply don’t need to use all the features of an entire CMS.
+Sometimes you simply don’t need to use all the features of a CMS.
 Bombolone lets you have a good core, with five modules are essential for almost all web applications.

 You can control them from the administration panel, and each has different tools to edit, create or delete.
-It's important to note that beginning the application has two types of users: administrator and user classic.
-Administrator can do everything, but the User have only a limited set of tools to edit contents of other little things.
+It's important to note that beginning the application has two types of users: administrators and users.
+Administrator can do everything.
+Users can only edit content and other little things, but configurable to allow multiple levels of access depending on rank.

 The core modules are as follows:
 * Users